Fryerstown

 The Post Office opened on 19 April 1854 as Fryer's Creek, was renamed Fryerstown in 1856, and closed in 1975.
 Fryerstown Court House opened in 1879 and closed in 1930.

 Fryerstown formerly had a police station, court, churches, school, hotels and various stores.
-All are now closed and the nearest general store, church or petrol station is now at Chewton or Castlemaine.
+All are now closed and the nearest general store, church or petrol station is now at Chewton, Campbells Creek or Castlemaine.
 There is a public hall.

+Gardenvale Primary School's school camp used to be located in Fryerstown.